aws/amazon-sagemaker-examples/ml-lifecycle/feature_store/README.md

 # Data

-This notebook uses the publically available [Heart failure clinical records Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) that can be downloaded from the UCI machine learning Repository, as described in the notebook.
+This notebook uses the publicly available [Heart failure clinical records Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) that can be downloaded from the UCI machine learning Repository, as described in the notebook.
 The data set contains medical record information for a small sample of heart failure patients, including demographic, diagnostic and laboratory test data.

 **heart_failure_clinical_records_dataset.csv**